Our Role in Bridge Probe, Pt. 2

 “We were asked to help,” Agent Horn said as he set off on a boat with his divers and a Sheriff’s deputy to look for evidence.
 “We’re here to assist and put our skills to good use.
 It’s a real tragedy, and our hearts go out to this city.”

 Part I of this series looked at how we coordinate with federal, state, and local partners.
-Part III in the coming days look at the FBI’s initial response from the point of view of Assistant Special Agent in Charge Tim Gossfeld.
+Part III looks at the FBI’s initial response from the point of view of Assistant Special Agent in Charge Tim Gossfeld.